Why Use This This skill provides specialized capabilities for jeremylongshore's codebase.

 description: |

-Set up local development workflow for Lindy AI agents.
+Set up local development workflow for testing Lindy AI agent integrations.

 Trigger with phrases like "lindy local dev", "lindy development",